6thSem-Lab-Programs/SSOS-Lab/README.md

 `git pull origin master`

 To maintain separate versions and prevent merge issues put your files in folders of your names.
-The lex.yy.c and a.out files should be ignored by default so no need to worry about them
+The lex.yy.c and a.out files should be ignored by default so no need to worry about them.